-As part of ABP's Forest Stewardship Council® (FSC-C019740, FSC-C106579) certification, annual external audits for forest management, chain of custody and controlled wood are undertaken by an independent body.
-The 2023 audits results:
+As part of ABP's Forest Stewardship Council[®] (FSC-C019740, FSC-C106579) certification, annual external audits for forest management, chain of custody and controlled wood are undertaken by an independent body.
+The 2024 audits results were:

-- Forest Management no findings identified. - Chain of Custody and Controlled Wood no findings under Chain of Custody.
-One finding for Controlled Wood related to checking of third-party chip suppliers.
+- Forest Management no findings identified. - Chain of Custody and Controlled Wood no findings identified.